Committee on Trade and Investment

-An overview of the work of CTI and its 11 working groups, the dialogues, initiatives and achievements made so far are encapsulated in the 2016 CTI Annual Report to Ministers endorsed at the 28th APEC Annual Ministers Meeting in November 2016.
+An overview of the work of the CTI and its 11 working groups—the dialogues, initiatives and achievements made in 2017—are encapsulated in the 2017 CTI Annual Report to Ministers endorsed at the 29th APEC Annual Ministers Meeting in November 2017.

-For 2017, the CTI will continue to advance the CTI-related actions as directed by Ministers and Leaders in Lima, as well as those actions outlined in its 2016 Annual Report to Ministers.
+For 2018, the CTI will continue to advance trade and investment initiatives and other related actions as directed by ministers and Leaders in Da Nang in 2017, as well as those actions outlined in its 2017 Annual Report to Ministers.

-A summary of CTI initiatives and achievements in 2016 include, amongst others:
+A summary of CTI initiatives and achievements include, among others:

 Support for the Multilateral Trading System

-CTI and its sub-fora continue to exchange views during meetings, on possible contributions they could make in support of the WTO, in part in response to outcomes of the 10th WTO Ministerial Conference (MC10) held in Nairobi in December 2015.
+The CTI and its subfora continue to exchange views on possible contributions they could make in support of the World Trade Organisation (WTO), in part in response to outcomes of the 11th WTO Ministerial Conference (MC11) held in Buenos Aires in December 2017.
 There were several proposals aimed at complementing the implementation of multilateral trade agreements.

-Efforts have also been made to ensure implementation of the Information Technology Agreement (ITA) Expansion, which was agreed upon by participating members in 2016.
+The CTI, together with the Market Access Group (MAG), has been monitoring the efforts of by APEC economies to expand the Information Technology Agreement (ITA), which was agreed upon by participating members in 2016.
 The ITA, which requires participants to eliminate duties on IT products covered by the agreement, was expanded to include additional 201 products which were not originally included; new products that have entered the market, and products which have evolved and have different characteristics today.
 Expanding the Information Technology Agreement will ultimately ensure greater access and lower prices for consumers.
 The implementation dates of the tariff cuts are as follows: